 Every Leader deserves training so s/he can successfully deliver the scouting program!

 Pack 284 Leaders are required to complete Youth Protection and Cub Scout Leader Specific training for their position.

-Training of adults to successfully deliver the Boy Scout program has evolved into a well-presented, thorough, curriculum of courses to be completed in sequence.
+Training of adults to successfully deliver the Cub Scout program has evolved into a well-presented, thorough, curriculum of courses to be completed in sequence.

 Youth Protection Training

-YPT ensures boys involved in scouting are kept safe.
+YPT ensures Cub Scouts involved in scouting are kept safe.
 At least one adult on every Scout outing must be Youth Protection Trained.

-Before being involved with boys, EVERY adult leader will complete Youth Protection Online and all registered adult volunteers must complete it and fully understand the Youth Protection Policies of the BSA.
+Before being involved with Cub Scouts, EVERY adult leader will complete Youth Protection Online and all registered adult volunteers must complete it and fully understand the Youth Protection Policies of the BSA.